vmware-samples/euc-samples/macOS-Samples/BootstrapPackage/README.md

 ## Caveats
 The reason this command has not been implemented until now is due a few historical platform issues and limitations

-However, when used correctly with 10.12.6+, it has shown to be reliable enough for us to implement it for customers to use, but with a few known caveats stated:
+However, when used correctly with 10.12.6+, it has shown to be reliable enough for us to implement it for customers to use, but with a few caveats stated:

 * This MDM command is designed for a signed distribution .pkg only
 	* An .app file should be bundled in a .pkg if the admin wants to deploy using this method
 * The Console will only show the status of the command.
 But will not be able to show download or install statuses. [*Please see the "How does it work?" section for the command for more details.*](https://github.com/vmwaresamples/AirWatch-samples/tree/master/macOS-Samples/BootstrapPackage#installapplication-command)
 * From 10.9 to 10.12.5, only one `InstallApplication` command may be sent at a time.
 If multiple are sent around the same time, the commands will be `Acknowledged`, but only 1 will download and install, or none will at all - the behavior is inconsistent.
-This is an Apple Bug that has been fixed in 10.12.6 and 10.13+.
-The server will not have visibility of the download/install statuses so particular issue is tricky to troubleshoot without having a device (or VM) in-hand.
+This is an OS bug that has been fixed in 10.12.6 and 10.13+.
+Since the MDM server will not have visibility of the download & install statuses, this particular issue is tricky to troubleshoot (and detect) without having a device (or VM) in-hand.
-	* Pre-10.12.6 devices will run into this issue if they are assigned a Bootstrap pkg and also the AirWatch Console setting is enabled to install Agent after enrollment (Settings > Devices & Users > Apple > Apple macOS > Agent Application).
+	* Pre-10.12.6 devices will run into this issue if they are assigned a Bootstrap pkg and also the console setting is enabled to install the AirWatch Agent after enrollment (Settings > Devices & Users > Apple > Apple macOS > Agent Application).
 To workaround this, we advise turning off the Agent setting, and using a tool such as [InstallApplications](https://github.com/erikng/installapplications), to install & download both the desired Bootstrap pkg and the Agent.
 * The Bootstrap pkg cannot be "removed" once installed.
 Admins will need to create an additional uninstaller script or pkg if this needs to be done.